 Teacher Education Practicums

 In our Teacher Education program, we focus on getting students in the classroom early.
-With over 9 practicum courses throughout the program, students are connecting the theories and deepening their knowledge learned in the classroom through hands-on experience in public school settings.
+With 12 practicum courses throughout the program, students are connecting the theories and deepening their knowledge learned in the classroom through hands-on experience in public school settings.
 The active learning environment is what sets this program apart; we provide students the opportunity to gain insight into their own skills as future educators, to collaborate with current educators, and to enhance career readiness through practical experience.

 Student teacher writing on white board